cl-test-grid/cl-test-grid/sptm/README.md

 Data consistency checks are implemented in transaction functions.
 For example, `withdraw-from-bank-account` function should check that the account has enough funds, and signal a condition otherwise.
-If a concurrent transaction modified the acccount, our transation signlas the condition, and user receives notification.
+If a concurrent transaction has spent all the funds, our transation signlas the condition, and user receives notification.
 Thus only consistent modifications of database are comitted to the transaction log.